harry-peek/ringcentral-api-docs/docs/global SMS/number-lookup.md

 ### Authentication

-Authentication is done using HTTP Basic Authentication using your Messente API username and password.
+Authentication is done using HTTP Basic Authentication using your API username and password.

 ### Request and response body